-Dr. Tan is currently working on editing a book for Routledge on Asian Political Thought.
-She has contributors covering topics from India to Japan and from 500BC to today.
-Much of her academic research focuses on political parties and their role in democratization of countries in Asia.
+Much of Dr. Tan's academic research focuses on political parties and their role in democratization of countries in Asia.
 She has written many articles on Indonesia’s democratization since the fall of the Dictator Suharto in 1998.
-She finds the relative weakness of political parties important in democracy’s fragility in that country (For an example of a recent book chapter, click here).
+She finds the relative weakness of political parties important in democracy’s fragility in that country (View an example of a recent book chapter PDF).
 In 2014, Dr. Tan submitted an invited piece to Education about Asia about the leadership challenges facing Burma’s/Myanmar’s Aung San Suu Kyi.

 See her CV for a full list of publications.

 Dr. Tan believes in service to the students, faculty, university, community, and the world.

 At Radford, she is supporting the growth of Model United Nations.
 In Model UN, students simulate international diplomacy, representing country delegates and interacting with others to find solutions to world problems.
 Model UN increases students’ knowledge of world affairs.
 It also enhances students’ abilities in networking, leadership, negotiation, and public speaking.
 Model UN also enhances students’ confidence and abilities to think on their feet.

 Dr. Tan is also currently advising the Political Science Society, which takes as its focus American politics.
 A Spring 2018 event focused on women running for office in the "pink wave."

 Dr. Tan is also helping to get a new student organization off the ground, the Millian Policy Group.
 This group will host speakers on major domestic policy issues.
 It will also publish an online journal of student writings.

 Dr. Tan seeks to increase the number of our students participating in study abroad.
 She serves as department study abroad advisor.